Document Type: Protocol

 - maintain communication

-- monitor campaign performance
+- monitor performance

 - iterate campaigns

-- identify new opportunities
+- new campaign opportunities

 - campaign results